 Enjoy a daily, rotating cast of local vendors offering diverse cuisines at accessible prices.

-Located all around Presidio Tunnel Tops and near Presidio Visitor Center, Presidio Pop Up features food trucks, carts, and tents with delicious food that celebrates the Bay Area’s diverse cultures.
+Located all around Presidio Tunnel Tops and near Presidio Visitor Center, Presidio Pop Up features food trucks, carts, and tents offering delicious food celebrating the Bay Area’s diverse cultures.

-A rotating line up of more than two dozen local vendors offers everything from morning coffee and donuts to poke, Pakistani samosas, and porchetta.
-You’ll even find a bar in a VW bus.
+A rotating line-up of more than two-dozen local vendors offering everything from morning coffee and donuts to poke, Mexican birria tacos, Spam masubi, and bacon Cuban sandwiches.
+You’ll even find Dungeness crab rolls served with beer brewed right here in the Presidio.

-Vendors change daily and are generally open from 9 a.m. to 3 p.m., weather dependent.
+Vendors change daily and are open on weekdays (Monday-Friday) from 9 a.m. to 3 p.m. and on the weekends (Saturday, Sunday) from 9 a.m. to 5:30 p.m., weather dependent.

 Check out this week’s schedule to see when and where you can find Presidio Pop Up food.